Teaneck Fire Department: Fire Alarm Bureau

-Teaneck has 315 fire alarm boxes located within the Township.
-While most are Gamewell Alarm Boxes, there are some radio and electronic fire alarm boxes.
+Teaneck has over 315 fire alarm boxes located within the Township.
+The majority of them are Gamewell Alarm Boxes, but there are a few electronic fire alarm boxes within The Township.
 Any of the boxes can be pulled to alert The Teaneck Fire Department to any incident; ranging from fire calls, to rescue calls, to medical calls.
 Many of the boxes are attached to high occupancy buildings, high rises, places of assembly and high hazard buildings.
 These are referred to as Master boxes, meaning they are attached to a building and tied into their interior alarm system.
 Should a condition set off an interior alarm, the fire alarm box would also be tripped and the Fire Department would be notified.
 Most of the fire alarm boxes also have the ability to be manually pulled by a bystander.
 The fire alarm boxes operate independent of the electrical grid, telephone systems and private alarm companies.